FREE SHIPPING on orders of $85 or more

-Whitman Settlers in the United States in the 17th Century
+Whitman Settlers in United States in the 17th Century

-Whitman Settlers in the United States in the 18th Century
+Whitman Settlers in United States in the 18th Century

-Whitman Settlers in the United States in the 19th Century
+Whitman Settlers in United States in the 19th Century

 The Whitman Family Crest was acquired from the Houseofnames.com archives.
 The Whitman Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.